 How It Works

-Once you’ve signed up, you’ll get access to online training as well the learning platform where you can find free lesson plans and resources.
-You’ll also be assigned a programs coordinator that you can contact with any questions.
+You’ll also be assigned a regional programs coordinator that you can contact with any questions.

 You can run as many workshops as you’d like, as often as you’d like.
 We recommend 90 minutes for each workshop, but you could choose to shorten or extend your workshops based on your learners’ needs.
-Most organizations choose to run one workshop each week, over 6-8 weeks, but it’s a good idea to start with 3-4 workshops at first.
+For online workshops, we recommend a maximum of 60 minutes.
+Most organizations choose to run a series of three to four workshops over a six to eight-week period.

 Workshop materials are written at a literacy level 2 (grade 6-8 reading level) and use Clear Language and Design (CLAD).
 The program is highly flexible and adult learners choose what they want to learn.
 All workshop materials are available online and can be adapted according to the needs of individual groups.
 With over 50 lesson plans to choose from, adults can learn how to use social media, navigate a smartphone or set up email.